 Tasting menu: 9 courses, $355, but several dishes incur supplemental charges.
 Vegetable tasting menu, also 9 courses and $355.
 Tasting menus include service.

 What to order: The menu changes daily, and no two ingredients are repeated throughout any meal.

 Jean-Georges, 1 Central Park West

 So I celebrated my recent birthday with friends at Nougatine (the bar area of Jean-Georges), but since I’ve yet to dine in the restaurant, it’s on my list.
-Jean Georges’ Upper West establishment opened in 1997 and continues to crank out innovative and scrumptious dishes accompanied by stellar service.
+Jean Georges’ Upper West establishment opened in 1997 and continues to churn out innovative and scrumptious dishes accompanied by stellar service.

 This blog about NYC’s fine dining restaurants on the Upper East and Upper West focuses on dinner menus, but know that many of these restaurants serve lunch, which is much more affordable for us average New Yorkers.
+Also, some serve brunch!